Bucks County, Pennsylvania: Media

 Local print publications include Bucks County Courier Times, The Intelligencer, The Advance of Bucks County, Bucks County Herald, Bucks County Town and Country Living, Radius Magazine, Yardley Voice, Morrisville Times, Newtown Gazette, Northampton Herald, Langhorne Ledger, Lower Southampton Spirit, New Hope News, Doylestown Observer, Warwick Journal, Fairless Focus.
-Online news publications are Levittown Now, Bucks County Beacon, NewtownPANow, Bucks Happening, New Hope Free Press.
+Online news publications include Levittown Now, Bucks County Beacon, NewtownPANow, Bucks Happening, and New Hope Free Press.

 WBCB is a local radio news station.

 Sports

 Rugby league

-The Bucks County Sharks rugby league team played in the AMNRL from 1997 to 2010 season.
+The Bucks County Sharks rugby league team played in the AMNRL from 1997 to 2010.
 They returned to play in the AMNRL in 2011, until the league's fold in 2014, when they subsequently joined the USARL.

 Little League

 The county has a considerable history of producing Little League baseball contenders.
 Since its inception in 1947, four of the seven Pennsylvania teams to compete in the Little League World Series in Williamsport, Pennsylvania have come from Bucks County: Morrisville (1955), Levittown American (1960 and 1961), and Council Rock-Newtown (2005).
 Two of these squads, Morrisville and Levittown (1960), went on to win the World Series title.
 In 2007, Council Rock Northampton won the PA State championship, and lost in the finals of regionals.